Katamaze/WHMCS-Action-Hook-Factory/CONTRIBUTING.md

 For us backward compatibility has always been important since we have customers still running outdated versions of WHMCS (it doesn't depend on us ☹️).
 That said, we know we can use `ClientAreaPageHome` in place of `ClientAreaPage` to "play" with home page.
 The problem is that older versions of WHMCS only have `ClientAreaPage`.
 That's why we keep using it.

-## You use `Capsule::raw` a lot.
-Why?

-We dislike Laravel (aka Capsule) for more than one reason but that's another story.
-Simply put, we value **readability over verbosity**.
-A `JOIN` between multiple tables is not a big thing but we think that Laravel makes this unnecessarily long and confusing hence we make it `raw`.

 ## Can I use short open tag `<?`

 Nope.
 Some servers don't support it so we don't use it.
 Recap: